 Focusing on repertoire from the 16th and early 17th centuries, the vocal ensemble Profeti della Quinta aims to create vivid and expressive performances for audiences today.
-In particular, this is achieved through addressing the performance practices of the time.
-From its core of five male singers, this a-cappella ensemble also collaborates with instrumentalists and additional singers where required.
+In particular, this is achieved through addressing the music performance practices of the period.
+From its core of five male singers, the ensemble collaborates with instrumentalists and additional singers where required.

 Doron Schleifer, David Feldman - Canto

-Dino Lüthy, Lior Leibovici, Dan Dunkelblum - Tenor
+Lior Leibovici, Cory Knight, Dan Dunkelblum - Tenor

 Elam Rotem - Bass, Harpsichord & musical direction